tmatiki2/GBDTpose/README.md

 # **Parametric GBDTpose**

-**Parametric GBDTpose** is a vision-based localization framework that uses a Nueral network for pose estimation.
+**Parametric GBDTpose** is a vision-based localization framework that uses a siamese neural network for pose estimation.
 This repository contains starter code to help you get started.
 Example videos demonstrate drone localization in action using GBDTpose.

 📹 **Watch the demo videos here:**